 This post is the second in a series about finding ways to stretch yourself when it comes to public speaking.
 The goal is to encourage people to explore different ways of developing their speaking skills and thus to become better speakers.
+For the previous post in the series, please click here.
+For the next post, please click here.

 But it is one thing to analyze others and another to do it yourself.
 To paraphrase Teddy Roosevelt’s Citizenship in a Republic speech, it’s not the critic who counts.
 The credit belongs to the person who is in the arena, striving even when they fail again and again.
 So last year, I decided to toss my hat into the ring and do some stand-up.